ONLYOFFICE/onlyoffice-jira/README.md

-# Jira ONLYOFFICE integration plugin
+# Jira ONLYOFFICE integration app

-This plugin enables users to edit office documents from [Jira Software](https://www.atlassian.com/software/jira) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This app enables users to edit office documents from [Jira Software](https://www.atlassian.com/software/jira) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features

-The plugin allows to:
+The app allows to:

 * Edit text documents, spreadsheets, and presentations
 * Co-edit documents in real-time: use two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.